Economy of Mexico: Remittances

-Mexico was the fourth largest receiver of remittances in the world in 2017.
+Mexico was the fourth-largest receiver of remittances in the world in 2017.
 Remittances, or contributions sent by Mexicans living abroad, mostly in the United States, to their families at home in Mexico comprised $28.5 billion in 2017.
 In 2015, remittances overtook oil to become the single largest foreign source of income for Mexico, larger than any other sector.

-The growth of remittances have more than doubled since 1997.
+The growth of remittances has more than doubled since 1997.
 Recorded remittance transactions exceeded 41 million in 2003, of which 86 percent were made by electronic transfer.

 The Mexican government, cognizant of the needs of migrant workers, began issuing an upgraded version of the Matrícula Consular de Alta Seguridad (MACS, High Security Consular Identification), an identity document issued at Mexican consulates abroad.
-This document is now accepted as a valid identity card in 32 US states, as well as thousands of police agencies, hundreds of cities and counties, as well as banking institutions.
+This document is now accepted as a valid identity card in 32 US states, as well as thousands of police agencies, hundreds of cities and counties, and banking institutions.

 The main states receiving remittances in 2014 were Michoacán, Guanajuato, Jalisco, the State of Mexico and Puebla, which jointly captured 45% of total remittances in that year.
 Several state governments, with the support of the federal government, have implemented programs to use part of the remittances to finance public works.
-This program, called Dos por Uno (Two for every one) is designed in a way that for each peso contributed by migrants from their remittances, the state and the federal governments will invest two pesos in building infrastructure at their home communities.
+This program, called Dos por Uno (Two for everyone), is designed so that for each peso contributed by migrants from their remittances, the state, and the federal governments will invest two pesos in building infrastructure at their home communities.